 "And whereas thou sawest the feet and toes, part of potters' clay, and part of iron, the kingdom shall be divided; but there shall be in it of the strength of the iron, forasmuch as thou sawest the iron mixed with miry clay."
 Dan 2:41

-Note: When Constantine the Great transferred to his new capital Constantinople (now Istanbul), Rome collapsed by a savage invasion of Barbarian tribes from the north.
-So as the prophecy foretold, "the kingdom shall be divided."
+Note: When Constantine the Great transferred to his new capital, Constantinople (now Istanbul), Rome collapsed by a savage invasion of Barbarian tribes from the north.
+So, as the prophecy foretold, "the kingdom shall be divided."

-Do the ten kingdoms have equal power when the fourth kingdom was divided?
+Did the ten kingdoms have equal power when the fourth kingdom was divided?